Computer vision delivery

 Inspection and quality delivery

-Automate defect detection, dimensional checks, and assembly validation with human-in-the-loop guardrails.
+Automate defect detection, dimensional checks, and assembly validation with operator review controls.

 • High-speed capture with adaptive lighting